nudomarinero/Astrocompute-ELAIS-N1/playbooks/readme.md

 Roles
 -----

-Currently, there are three roles defined.
+Currently, there are four roles defined.

 CASA
 ++++